 Anthony Borcich, M.D. is a dual fellowship-trained Manhattan gastroenterologist with more than three decades of experience treating patients in Greater New York City.
 Dr. Borcich is known for his compassionate care, expertise, and thorough approach, with a patient rating of 4.7 on ZocDoc.
 He is board-certified in gastroenterology and internal medicine.

 In addition to seeing patients at his private Manhattan gastroenterology practice, Dr. Anthony Borcich is affiliated with Mount Sinai Hospital and Lenox Hill Hospital.
 His long-established relationships with both of these institutions ensure that his patients receive prompt access to world experts in all supporting fields, ranging from surgical oncologists to pancreatic and liver transplant surgeons, when necessary.

 Dr. Borcich currently serves as a clinical assistant professor at The Icahn School of Medicine at Mount Sinai and is the former fellowship education coordinator of hepatology at Lenox Hill Hospital.
 Included among his patients are media moguls, financial executives, physician peers and their family members.

-While Dr. Borcich performs a wide range of procedures, his specialties include upper endoscopy, colonoscopy, endoscopic retrograde cholangiopancreatography (ERCP), endoscopic ultrasound and video capsule studies.
+While Dr. Anthony Borcich performs a wide range of procedures, his specialties include upper endoscopy, colonoscopy, endoscopic retrograde cholangiopancreatography (ERCP), endoscopic ultrasound and video capsule studies.
 He has an extensive body of published work including book chapters on advanced endoscopy and peer-reviewed research on ERCP endoscopy and hepatitis C.